TheTechromancer/password-stretcher/README.md

 # stretcher.py

 **A password mangler written in Python.
 Generate a huge password list from a website, file, or pipe.
-Optionally generates cAPiTaliZAtiOn and l33t variations of words can append/prepend numbers & special characters.
+Optionally generates cAPiTaliZAtiOn and l33t variations of words and appends/prepends numbers & special characters.
 You can specify the desired output length.**

 <br>